OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 This document specifies Variability4TOSCA which extends [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}
 with conditional elements.
+This includes conditional node templates, relationship templates, properties, artifacts, groups, policies, and inputs.
 In the following, we discuss the differences.
 The specification is under active development and is not backwards compatible with any previous versions.

 ## Service Template Definition

-A Service Template must have the TOSCA Definitions Version `tosca_variability_1_0`.
+A service template must have the TOSCA definitions version `tosca_variability_1_0`.
-Such a Service Template is also called Variable Service Template.
+Such a service template is also called _variable service template_.

 | Keyname                   | Mandatory | Type   | Description                                                              |
 |---------------------------|-----------|--------|--------------------------------------------------------------------------|